SpecFlowOSS/SpecFlow/docs/Guides/PageObjectModel.md

 }
 ```

-You pass your `WebDriver` instance via constructor, and always when you access the `txtUrl` property, the `WebDriver` searches on the whole page for an element with the id `txtUrl`.
+You pass your `WebDriver` instance via constructor, and always when you access the `TxtUrl` property, the `WebDriver` searches on the whole page for an element with the id `txtUrl`.
 There is no caching involved.

 ## Implementation with Caching